mikicvi/SchedulrAI/README.md

 -   Chroma Server Authentication Credentials - Basic auth (RFC 7617) - need to be generated with `htpasswd -bc server.htpasswd admin admin` or `docker run --rm --entrypoint htpasswd httpd:2 -Bbn admin admin > server.htpasswd`
 -   Auth secret needs to be generated with `openssl rand -base64 32` or `openssl rand -hex 32` in Linux/MacOS or `openssl rand -base64:32` in Windows
+-   Google OAuth client ID and secret can be obtained by creating a project in the Google Cloud Console and enabling the Google+ API.
+The redirect URI should be set to `http://localhost:3000/api/google/callback` for local use
     | Variable Name | Description | Default Value |
     | --------------------------------- | ---------------------------------------------- | ------------------------------------------------------------- |
     | `CHROMA_SERVER_AUTHN_CREDENTIALS` | Authentication credentials for ChromaDB server | `admin:REPLACE_WITH_HASHED_PASSWORD` |